LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 verifies that no lambda parameter variable is used elsewhere in a clause.
 Such cases are either programming errors, when the variable appears before the lambda expression, or bad programming style, when the variable is used after the lambda expression.
+These linter warnings are controlled by the :ref:`lambda_variables <flag_lambda_variables>` flag.
 Note, however, that the dynamic features of the language and lack of sufficient information at compile time may prevent the compiler of checking all uses of lambda expressions.

 .. warning::